MIT-SPARK/Hydra-GNN/README.md

   - ["Neural Trees for Learning on Graphs"](https://proceedings.neurips.cc/paper/2021/file/ddf88ea64eaed0f3de5531ac964a0a1a-Paper.pdf)
   - ["Foundations of Spatial Perception for Robotics: Hierarchical Representations and Real-time Systems"](https://arxiv.org/abs/2305.07154)

 If you find this code relevant for your work, please consider citing one or both of these papers.
-A bibtex entry is provided below:
+Bibtex entries are provided below:

 ```
 @inproceedings{talak2021neuraltree,